sarasm93/travel-stories2/README.md

 ![Not found page](documentation/readme-not-found.png)

 ### **Future features**
-- Users can use their own story (not just stories that they have saved, created by others) as a tag to a bucket list item.
-They might want to go back to the same place again and do other activites.
+- Users can filter the stories on the home page.

 The above feature is listed in a GitHub Project used as backlog for the app.
 The backlog is found [here](https://github.com/sarasm93/travel-stories-api2/issues).